Find out the answers before you choose an advisor

 3. What Are Your Credentials?

-It is important to know how you would remunerate a potential retirement advisor.
-You should ask whether you will pay per transaction or annually, based on the value of your assets.
-Other advisors may be compensated through commissions on products they provide.
+It’s important to know how you’ll compensate a potential retirement advisor.
+You should ask whether you’ll pay hourly, per transaction, or annually, based on the value of your assets.
+Other advisors may be compensated through commissions on the products they provide.

-This is not to say someone who charges more is to be avoided.
+This is not to say you should necessarily avoid someone who charges more.
 A high-priced advisor may well be worth the fee you pay if the results are valuable to you.
-Be wary of commission-based compensation, as it could mean you will be steered into buying products with higher fees.
+Be wary of commission-based compensation, as it could mean the advisor will steer you into buying products with higher fees.
 Transparency is the most important part of the answer to this question.

 5. How Often Will You Contact Me?

 You should expect contact on a quarterly basis at a minimum.
 Monthly is even better.
 In addition, your advisor should explain every buy or sell transaction.
-There should be periodic reviews of the status of your portfolio, including offering educational resources if appropriate or if you ask for them.
+They should provide periodic reviews of the status of your portfolio, including educational resources if appropriate, or if you ask for them.

 6. How Much Money Will I Need to Retire Comfortably?

-The answer to this question should be preceded by a series of questions from your advisor seeking to know what type of lifestyle you want to live in retirement.
-This includes social life, travel, hobbies, education and whether you intend to work part time.
+Your advisor should ask questions about the type of lifestyle you want to live in retirement.
+This includes social life, travel, hobbies, education, and whether you intend to work part-time.
 If all you get is a number with no discussion of lifestyle, you may not be getting the time or attention you deserve.

 8. How Should I Plan for Healthcare?